erickbytes/lofipython/content/blog/wordpress-to-pelican-site-migration-complete.rst

 This blog is formerly known as "Python Marketer" from 2016 to 2023.
-In May 2023, I've begun the migration from Wordpress's "Personal" plan to a free, Pythonic Pelican <https://docs.getpelican.com/en/latest/>__ static site.
+In May 2023, I've begun the migration from Wordpress's "Personal" plan to a free, Pythonic `Pelican <https://docs.getpelican.com/en/latest/>`__ static site.
 100 posts are now hosted here exclusively on lofipython.com.
 I will be posting my projects, Python explorations and technical notes here going forward.
 Thank you for reading and I hope you enjoy these Python musings.
 If you want to keep up with my writing, I recommend using an RSS reader to follow the RSS or Atom feeds.

-I’ve decided to continue blogging under a new brand related to Python which is more fitting of who I am as a Pythonista in 2023.
+I’ve decided to continue blogging under a new Python moniker which is more fitting of who I am as a Pythonista in 2023.
 WordPress gave me my start as a blogger before I had the capabilities to make my own.
 Now, I’ve switched from their “Personal” plan to a Pelican +